dmytrovoytko/llm-exam-assistant/README.md

 4. Run `bash ollama_pull.sh` to pull phi3/phi3.5 Ollama models.
 ![Ollama pull](/screenshots/ollama_pulled.png)

+If you want to use other models, you can modify this script accordingly, then update `sl-app.py` to add your model names.

 5. Finally, open streamlit app: switch to ports tab and click on link with port 8501 (🌐 icon).

 ![Ports streamlit open](/screenshots/streamlit-open.png)